MaxMexico/computionalgame/READMEUPDATE.md

 - Remove notes and tasks by criteria.
 - Edit notes.
 - Sort tasks by priority.

+  ## How to use it

+The note and task manager is very intuitive, all you have to do is launch the code and follow the terminal's indications according to the menu or the various requests

 ### Hope this manager will help as much as it helps me everyday
 ### Have fun !